MathiasKES/DTUImageAnalysis/exercises/ex4b-ImageMorphology/readme.md

 ### Exercise 16

-Try to use a an *opening* with a large footprint to clean the binary.
+Try to use *closing* with a large footprint to clean the binary.
 Compute the outline.
 Do we have good outlines for all the pieces?

 The conclusion is that you can solve a lot of problems using morphological operations but sometimes it is better to think even more about how to acquire the images.